Adhesions / scar tissue (in pelvis or in uterus)

 • Compassionate, tailored treatment planning

-Dr Kaur combines surgical expertise with a personalised, empathetic approach to help women reclaim their health and confidence.
+Dr Kaur combines surgical expertise with a personal approach to help women reclaim their health and confidence.

 Final Thoughts

-Understanding Pelvic and Uterine Adhesions: Causes, Symptoms, and Treatment Options
+Pelvic and Uterine Adhesions: Causes, Symptoms, Treatment Options

-Pelvic and uterine adhesions are an often hidden cause of chronic pain, fertility challenges, and menstrual issues.
-Many women live with symptoms for years without realising that scar tissue could be silently affecting their health.
+Pelvic and uterine adhesions are a hidden cause of chronic pain, fertility issues and menstrual problems.
+Many women live with symptoms for years without realising scar tissue is silently affecting their health.

-If you’ve experienced surgery, infection, or endometriosis and now face ongoing pelvic discomfort, it’s worth exploring whether adhesions could be the underlying cause.
-As a private gynaecologist in London, I regularly see women who find real relief once these hidden problems are identified and treated properly.
+If you’ve had surgery, infection or endometriosis and now have ongoing pelvic discomfort it’s worth exploring whether adhesions could be the underlying cause.
+As a private gynaecologist in London I see many women who get real relief once these hidden problems are identified and treated properly.

 Adhesions are bands of scar tissue that form inside the body.
-Instead of normal healing after an injury, surgery, or infection, the tissues stick together abnormally — creating connections where none should exist.
-Females can be particularly affected by adhesions due to the complexity of their reproductive organs.
+Instead of normal healing after an injury, surgery or infection the tissues stick together abnormally — creating connections where none should exist.
+Women can be particularly affected by adhesions due to the complexity of their reproductive organs.

 • The uterus